726 Exchange Street

-The resident will complete the University at Buffalo School of Pharmacy’s "Preparing Pharmacy Residents for Scholarship" course.
+The resident will complete the University at Buffalo School of Pharmacy and Pharmaceutical Sciences' (UBSOPPS) "Preparing Pharmacy Residents for Scholarship" course.
 This course provides residents a "crash course" on research and scholarly writing basics, in order to prepare them for their required residency project and scholastic pursuits.
-The resident will also participate in the Wegmans School of Pharmacy (WSOP) Teaching Certificate Program which is team taught by St. John Fisher schools of education and pharmacy.

-- Lecturer for the Drug Interaction elective in the fall
+- Lecturer for patient assessment class in fall

-- Attend professional development workshops and lectures at WSOP
+- Attend professional development workshops and lectures at UBSOPPS

-- Completion of the WSOP teaching certificate program
+- Completion of the UBSOPPS teaching certificate program

 The resident will actively participate in nursing and pharmacy in-service education.
 The resident is expected to contribute to the education of the medical and surgical house staff during patient care rounds and in regularly scheduled conferences and is also involved in patient education where applicable.